asu-ke-web-services/gios-asu.github.io/_posts/2015-5-4-gios-wordpress-shortcodes.markdown

 [group-people slug=string (active=true/false) (relationship_type=string)]
 ```

 The `group-people` shortcode creates markup for displaying all people in a group given the group `slug`.
 Optional parameters include `active` and `relationship_type`.
+The optional second argument 'active' denotes if the listing should include just currently active members (default, true) or everyone (false). 'relationship_type' is a comma separated list of group relationship types.

 * Note: relationship_type is comma seperated and does not support wildcards